Deltares/Wflow.jl/docs/src/model-setup.md

 derived from the SBM vertical concept and the land slope.
 One external parameter `khfrac` is used to calculate the horizontal hydraulic conductivity at the soil surface `kh₀`.

+There is also the option to use the local inertial model for river flow as part of the [SBM + Kinematic wave](@ref) model.
+Input parameters for this approach are described in [River flow (local inertial)](@ref local-inertial_river_params) of the Model parameters section.

 The HBV model consists besides the river and overland flow components of the [HBV vertical concept](@ref).
 Input parameters for this component are described in the [HBV](@ref) section of Model parameters.